 Intellectual property rights

 The reason usually given for IPR protection of seeds or plants is to finance the breeding effort.
 IPR approaches are a financing model based on monopolies.
 The monopoly is temporary, as the idea is to have the variety breeding refinanced after some time.
 The provided time span tends to increase in length, there is no IPR legislation revision where it was shortened.
 Seed companies often do not continue to offer varieties in the market after their IPRs have expired, even if farmers and consumers would like to continue using these varieties.
 Such varieties are replaced with a protected variety.
-A well-known example is the potato Linda.
+A well-known example is the potato Linda from Germany.

 IPRs target at the direct users of seeds, the farmers, by prohibiting seed multiplication or by imposing royalty payment for seed multiplication.
 The efficiency of this financing approach for plant breeding is usually taken for granted has hardly ever been questioned.
 For example, the evaluation of the variety protection legislation in the European Union never questioned whether plant breeding is adequately, insufficiently or excessively financed ex post on the grounds of the UPOV-based EU legislation.